 Operations: Acting Ulrika Broman.
 Operations includes planning, directing, monitoring and developing operations at SKB nuclear facilities, i.e. the Final Repository for Short-Lived Radioactive Waste (SFR), the Interim Storage Facility for Spent Nuclear Fuel (Clab) and transportation systems.

 Financial and commercial support: Peter Wass.
 Support for the President for internal control, monitoring and development of SKB.
 In addition it offers management and administrative support to the company’s staff and is also responsible for procuring and supplying SKB’s administrative and joint support procedures.

 Communications: Anna Porelius.
 Responsible for internal and external communication, contacts with the media and the community, sponsoring, company profile and added value.

 Nuclear fuel: Martin Sjölund.
 Principal task is to supply an operational KBS-3 system.
 This includes technological development, implementation of construction projects, safety analysis reports, permit issues as well as overall operational management and coordination.

 Safety, quality and the environment: Jessica Palmqvist.
 Main task is to support, monitor and develop SKB’s work on radiation safety as well as to encourage a sound and well-developed safety culture.

-Technology: Magnus Westerlind.
+Technology: Susanne Andersson.
 The main tasks are to support Clab and SFR, as well as the new nuclear facilities with technology development, project management, design and engineering skills as well as analyses of long-term safety of the repository.
 Also responsible for the Äspö HRL and the Canister Laboratory.